Body Shape Calculator: Complete Guide to Measurements

 Frequently Asked Questions

-What measurements do body shape calculators need?
+What measurements do I need for a body shape calculator?

-Why do different calculators give different results?
+Why do different calculators give me different results?

 How often should I recalculate my body shape?